Skip to main content

 Final remarks

-We as humans are motivated by social signals.
+We humans are motivated by social signals.
 The clothes we wear, the things we buy, and the places we go are all intrinsically motivated, at least on some level, friendly competition.
 Raising money is no different!

 Yet, there are many people who would say that deriving a social benefit from charitable giving is wrong, or at least not their motivating factor.
 We hear you.
-However, time and time again we have seen a healthy dose friendly competition result in some of the most successful fundraising campaigns on Givebutter, and in the world.
+However, time and time again, we have seen a healthy dose of friendly competition result in some of the most successful fundraising campaigns on Givebutter, and in the world.
 So if more money is raised for good causes, and people can feel more invested in those causes that they're supporting as a result, well - we think that's a win-win.

 Ready to foster some friendly fundraising competition?